oolong32/cat_nav/README.md

 ###<a name="2"></a>2)
 When editing the detail information for a given product, the user should be able to choose a couple of entries from a list of all existing products.
 Links to these product's detail pages should then be displayed at the bottom of a product's detail page once published.

+There's already a field in place (right now commented out), which needs to be tested.

 ##Tests